securifera/reverge_wiki/docs/aiassistant/aiassistant.md

 ### **Chat History Lost**

-- Chat history is stored in browser session storage
+- Chat history is stored server-side and tied to your user account

-- Opening in incognito/private mode starts fresh
+- History persists across browser sessions, incognito windows, and devices

-- Clearing browser data will remove chat history
+- Individual sessions can be deleted from the history panel

-- Chat automatically expires after 24 hours
+- Contact your administrator if chat history is unexpectedly missing

 ## Tips and Best Practices